 Undervalued stocks are those trading below their fair market value, offering potential for long-term growth.
-We highlight five international stocks that analysts consider undervalued in 2025.
+We highlight five international stocks that some analysts consider undervalued in 2025.
 As always, past performance is not a guarantee of future results.

 This article is for informational purposes only and does not constitute investment advice.
 Please ensure you understand the risks and consider your individual circumstances before trading.